-So first, you have to be sure that the kind of Insurance policy that you have is eligible for loans.
+So first, you have to be sure that the kind of policy that you have is eligible for loans.
 Once you ascertain your type of policy you have is suitable, you can go ahead to seek for loans as a policyholder.
 However, you’ll have to meet the criteria of the insurance company for approval.
 One of such measures will involve prompt payment of premiums among others.
 Here are four things to evaluate before you go through with the loan.

 1. Discuss how the loan and interest will affect your policy and ensure that the overall death benefit of your policy is not threatened.

 2. Find out what you’ll have to trade-off for the loan.
 If the criteria are unfavourable, it’s advisable not to go ahead with the loan.

 3. Ensure you can afford to pay the loan interest and other fees attached to the loan clause.

 4. Since borrowing reduces the amount of cash value and available collateral on loan, it is necessary to discuss with your financial advisor the details of the loan.
 As the reductions could be costly and leave you forfeiting your policy.

 While some take insurance policies with cash value mainly to build assets on them and later on borrow on their policy as a form of investment, some opt for insurance loans to avoid the hassles involved in a bank loan.

 An insurance loan is not a loan for just any situation.
 You should use it in emergencies or for investment purposes such as starting a business.
 Do not take out a loan without having plans for the big picture in mind and most especially before you take a loan, ensure you understand the complex aspects of it.